shahcompbio/ArtiCull/README.md

 ## Citing ArtiCull

-If you use ArtiCull in a manuscript, please cite the following paper: [update with DOI]
+If you use ArtiCull in your research, please cite the following paper: [update with DOI]

+## Issues and Feedback

+If you encounter any problems, have questions, or would like to provide feedback, please open an issue on [GitHub](https://github.com/shahcompbio/ArtiCull/issues).